dmitrycello/yaglpp/README.md

 ![00-readme-2](docs/00-readme-2.png)

 > [!NOTE]
+> Despite the
-> Despite the OpenGL id is unsigned integer, the data member **`_miId`** of the **gl::_Object`** class is signed integer.
+>  the OpenGL id is unsigned integer, the data member **`_miId`** of the **gl::_Object`** class is signed integer.
 This allows to differentiate single and reference objects, being negative or positive value.
 The pointers in Win32 application are 4-byte long.
 So will be the size of the class object being a pointer.

 > [!CAUTION]
 > The names starting with underscore character stand for the base abstract classes, they could NOT be used.